Adidas Supernova Sequence 4 Review Facts

 -like and won't effortlessly blend into your casual outfit.
 But the pop of color makes for a nice change.
 The women's version includes a nice pairing of orange and purple on a nearly all-white base.
 It's a definite improvement in style from the previous Supernova Sequence version.
 Pops of color add interest and personality to a previously bland looking shoe.

-The Adidas Supernova Sequence 4 are a fairly durable shoe and should see you through several hundred miles of running on whatever surface you choose.
+The Adidas Supernova Sequence 4 is a fairly durable shoe and should see you through several hundred miles of running on whatever surface you choose.
 Many runners commented that they found the shoe to last 600 or more miles.
 That's a substantial amount of mileage

 and makes the higher price tag worth it.
 The cushioning is also durable and won't fall flat after a while of use.
 Runners commented that they felt the cushioning felt fresh and soft throughout the life of the shoe.
 The adiWEAR rubber technology of the outsole is the same as the previous model and delivers a lasting construction that will carry runners through many miles.

-The Adidas Supernova Sequence 4 are a substantial shoe and the durable construction will keep runners feet protected from the elements.
+The Adidas Supernova Sequence 4 is a substantial shoe and the durable construction will keep runners feet protected from the elements.
 The shoe is breathable, so wet conditions won't dampen your enjoyment on the run.
 You'll also find reflective features to keep you protected in low-light conditions.
 Your shoes should not be your only saving grace, however.
 On dark evening

 runs, make sure you're also wearing additional reflective gear or wearing lights to make sure you're seen by traffic.
 The best part about the Adidas Supernova Sequence 4?
 The ample amount of shock absorption in the form of adiPRENE cushioning.
 The shoe also does an outstanding job in protecting runners from overpronation.
 Runners who need good support will find it in the Supernova Sequence 4.